 - Management of a Business Enterprise: Demonstrate fundamental knowledge of each of the functional domains of business enterprises, understanding of the interdependency existing among them, and analyze business strategies that leverage the competencies of each.

-To view all upcoming PCE courses, please visit our course catalog.
-Thank you.
+To view all upcoming University Extension courses, please visit our Course Listings.